Emergency Dentist — Arlington Heights, IL

 Use Tools to Open Packages, Not Your Teeth

 Simply put, always rely on scissors and not your teeth to open tricky packaging.
 Similarly, don’t use your teeth to trim your nails, hold your keys, or open a bottle cap.
 These can also result in a serious dental injury that requires same-day treatment.

 Dental Emergency FAQs

-The team at Costello Dental understand that accidents happen, and when they do, you need to be prepared.
-While panicking might be the first thought, it’s best if you first try to stay calm and call our office to alert us to the situation and schedule an appointment.
+The team at Costello & DeHart Dental Excellence understands that accidents happen, and when they do, you need to be prepared.
+While panicking might be the first thought, it’s best if you first try to stay calm and call our dental office to alert us to the situation and schedule an appointment.
 Until we are able to see you, we want you to feel confident in being able to handle the situation at home, so you can expect us to walk you through the steps of what you should do.
 But to shed a bit more light on how to best be prepared, our emergency dentist in Arlington Heights has compiled a list of frequently asked questions for you to review.

 Why is it better to see an emergency dentist?

 Some people assume that if it’s an emergency, the best place to seek help is the local emergency room.
 While in certain situations like continued bleeding or a fractured, dislocated jaw the ER is the best place to go, an emergency dentist can swiftly address almost all types of dental injuries.
 Not only will your dentist in Arlington Heights have the tools and equipment to effectively treat your problem, but they will also be able to recommend solutions to fix the problem.
 There’s no lag time in learning what is next in restoring your oral health by seeing an emergency dentist.